perryp82/dns-lab/README.md

 ---

 ## Conclusion
 Congratulations!
 You have successfully completed the DNS exercises for A-Records, Local DNS Cache, and CNAME Records.
-Ensure all changes are documented and validated for your portfolio.

 ---